pisapi1/crewmates/README.md

-# Web Development Project 7 - *Name of App Here*
+# Web Development Project 7 - *Crewmates*

 Submitted by: **Braulio Quintana**

-This web app: **Application to cr4ate crewmates and modify existing crewmates**
+This web app: **Application to create crewmates and modify existing crewmates**

 Time spent: **9** hours spent in total